alankent/magento2devbox-skeleton/README.md

 To enable Varnish, run the following command.
 This updates configuration settings in the database.

-TODO: NEED TO TRY THIS OUT AND TEST WITH VARNISH CONTAINER ETC.

     varnish-install
     # magento config:set --scope=default --scope-code=0 system/full_page_cache/caching_application 2

 To connect via your web browser to Varnish, you must use the Varnish port number instead of the web server port number.
 To determine the Varnish port number, use

-TODO: WHY 6081?
-WHY NOT PORT 80?
-DEVDOCS MENTIONED PORT 6082 AS WELL.

     docker-compose port varnish 6081